3 Smart Generation-Skipping Trust Strategies

 April 22, 2026

-You have worked decades to build your estate.
-You want your grandchildren to benefit from that effort, not watch it shrink under two rounds of estate taxes as it passes from you to your children and then to them.
+You’ve worked for decades to build your estate.
+You want your grandchildren to benefit from that effort, not watch it shrink under two rounds of estate taxes.
 A generation-skipping trust (GST) is designed to solve exactly that problem.
+But it’s not a one-size-fits-all solution.
+Using the right generation skipping trust strategies is crucial, especially with major changes to the generation skipping transfer tax benefits looming after 2025.
+This guide details how a GST, or even a long-term dynasty trust, can secure your family’s financial future before this opportunity disappears.

 Contact Lawvex today to schedule a strategy session and learn how a generation-skipping trust fits into your California estate plan.